Thabovw/website_v3/content/home/publications.md

 weight = 30  # Order that this section will appear.

 title = "Publications"
-subtitle = "The five most recent first-authored publications"
+subtitle = "The five most recent publications"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.